Types of Absenteeism: Understanding the Different Forms and Their Impact on Your Business

 Absence without leave

 This type of absenteeism involves employees not showing up to work without reason or prior notice.
 While one or two days might be dealt with, longer-term absences can wreak havoc on plans and put undue pressure on the remaining team members.

 It is imperative that organisations resolve the root cause of an employee's absence without leave.
 It could range from personal problems to bullying and harassment at the workplace.
 Often, these root causes manifest symptoms that disturb the efficiency and progress of the workplace.
 Offering assistance along with tangible resources and workplace counselling can help chip away at the real reason and help the employee regain their footing.

 A word to the wise: Being present ≠ being productive

 An issue with many workplaces today is that they paint all absences with the same brush.
 That means even necessary breaks such as holidays and sick leave are frowned upon, which isn't great for an employee's morale.
 Presenteeism is just as bad as absenteeism.
 Being present isn't an indicator of high productivity or a willingness to work!

-If you’d like to keep better tabs on absenteeism and presenteeism in your organisation, Pause can help.
-Pause enables teams to book time off whenever they need to and sends teams notifications so no one’s caught off-guard.
-You’ll have meticulous digital records of absences across the board so you can spot any red flags and maintain employee wellbeing!
+If you'd like to keep better tabs on absenteeism and presenteeism in your organisation, Pause can help.
+Pause helps teams book time off whenever they need to and sends teams notifications so no one's caught off-guard.
+You'll have meticulous digital records of absences across the board so you can spot any red flags and maintain employee wellbeing!